letcheng/Js-Deeplinks/README.md

-  A util used to deal with link deep, in this order:
+  A util js used to deal with link deep, in this order:

   1. Deep Link
   2. Open the app in app store (iOS) OR Open the app in android market